keziasetokusumo/dsc-phase-2-project-v2-5/README.md

 <img width="607" alt="Screen Shot 2023-03-11 at 11 25 33 AM" src="https://user-images.githubusercontent.com/111642763/224495862-9f43175a-a6bd-4e35-a481-7e5640f080f5.png">

 ### Final Model
 A final model is constructed using the original four regressions to create interaction terms with the relevant predictors.
-The original numerical predictor "sqft_living" is used to create an interaction term with the remaining dummy variable from "waterfront".
+The original numerical predictor `sqft_living` is used to create an interaction term with the remaining dummy variable from `waterfront`.
 A new dataframe is created, and a final table showing the statistically significant term and variables are shown below:

 <img width="302" alt="Screen Shot 2023-03-11 at 7 59 08 PM" src="https://user-images.githubusercontent.com/111642763/224518550-f1439a29-4423-423a-b58e-ff17bef52c41.png">